A Purchase Invoice is a bill you receive from your Suppliers against which you need to make the payment.

 - Is Opening Entry: If this is an opening entry to affect your accounts select 'Yes'. i.e. if you're migrating from another ERP to ERPNext mid year, you might want to use an Opening Entry to update account balances in ERPNext.

-- Remarks: Any additional remarks about the Sales Invoice can be added here.
+- Remarks: Any additional remarks about the Purchase Invoice can be added here.

 3.17 After Submitting

-On submitting a Sales Invoice, the following documents can be created against it:
+On submitting a Purchase Invoice, the following documents can be created against it:

 4.1 Accounting Impact